 Know Before You Go

-Parking: Lots of free parking is available at the North Cape Interpretive Centre or the other end of the natural trail.
+Parking: Lots of free parking is available at the North Cape Interpretive Centre or at the opposite end of the natural trail.

 Season: You can access the Cape North Hiking Trail year-round, but the interpretive centre is open seasonally from June to September (operating from 10am to 6pm daily).